 Have you been hurt in an automobile accident?
-Was a loved one killed in a car wreck?
+Was a loved one killed in a car crash?
 If either of these is true, Tennessee gives you just one year to file a lawsuit.
-Our attorneys can help you, filing a lawsuit on your behalf and working to get you a fair compensation.
+Our attorneys can help you by filing a lawsuit on your behalf and working to get you fair compensation.

-Who Might Have Been At Fault in My Auto Accident?
+Who May Be at Fault for My Auto Accident?

-The type of crash you were involved in tends to play a big part in who your lawsuit would be filed against.
+The type of crash you were involved in tends to play a big part in who you file a lawsuit against.
 Our attorneys handle lawsuits against negligent drivers, including truck drivers and trucking companies, as well as car manufacturers.

 Truck Drivers/Trucking Companies

-In lawsuits for trucking crawhes, either the truck driver or the trucking company is the one alleged to be at fault.
+In truck accident lawsuits, either the truck driver or the trucking company is the one alleged to be at fault.
 Examples of negligence specific to trucking accidents can include: